-Every aspect of your care—from tests, medications, procedures and more—should be focused on providing evidence-based care that takes your age into account.
+Every aspect of your care — including office visits, tests, medications, procedures and more — should be focused on providing evidence-based care that takes your age into account.

-Geriatric specialists understand the multiple medications many seniors are taking.
+Geriatric specialists understand the multiple medications many seniors take.
 They monitor and adjust the prescriptions you take regularly to help you manage your conditions and limit your use of unneeded medication.
 They also watch for potential side effects or harmful drug interactions.